dannagle/PacketSender/README.md

 ### SSL
 Packet Sender supports establishing encrypted connections over SSL.
 This is supported in the GUI and on the command line.
 Some notes on this:

-* The certificate negotiation is handled transparently.
+* The certificate negotiation is handled immediately during connection.
-* By default, Packet Sender ignores all SSL errors (expired cert, wrong host name, weak encryption, etc).
+* By default, Packet Sender ignores all SSL errors (expired cert, wrong host name, self-signed, etc).
 * Packet Sender outputs the cert negotiation progress in to the traffic log.
 * Packet Sender outputs the encryption algorithm used in the traffic log (such as AES 128).